Lloyd's Home Insurance Review: From an Industry Expert on Home Insurance

 Lloyd's of London insurers, known as syndicates, sell and service homeowners insurance that is financially backed by Lloyd's.
-Many Americans might be surprised that Lloyd's works with lots of name brand property carriers like Liberty Mutual, AIG, Hiscox, and The Hartford.
+Many Americans might be surprised that Lloyd's works with many property carriers like Liberty Mutual, AIG, Hiscox, and The Hartford.

-- Broad Coverage Policy (HO-2) - covers residential homes and its outbuildings (e.g., fences, detached garages) from 16 different risks.
+- Broad Coverage Policy (HO-2) - covers residential homes and their outbuildings (e.g., fences, detached garages) from 16 different risks.

-- Special Form Policy (HO-3) - covers residential homes and its outbuildings from anything that's not explicitly listed in the policy as an exclusion.
+- Special Form Policy (HO-3) - covers residential homes and their outbuildings from anything that's not explicitly listed in the policy as an exclusion.
 HO3 also includes liability coverage for the property owner.

 - Renters Policy (HO-4) - covers the personal liability and personal contents of a tenant.
 Additional living expenses are available if a tenant is displaced.
 The HO4 is also called tenant homeowner's policy or Contents Broad Form Policy.